hugohamelcom/sheets-as-json/README.md

    - Click on `Extensions` -> `Apps Script`.

 2. **Paste the Script:**
-   - Add the provided script into the editor.
+   - Add the provided `Code.gs` script into the editor.

 3. **Save the Script:**
    - Click on the disk icon or press `Ctrl + S` to save your script.